 A disability hinders you from completely living your life, affecting your ability to work and make an income.
 Because of this, you rely heavily on your disability benefits.
 The last thing you want is for your insurance company to deny you the coverage you need and deserve.

 When you have a disabling event that prevents you from performing your job duties, it’s important you understand the coverage you are entitled to from your insurance company.
 Many people are unaware of the benefits they are entitled to, and insurance companies often take advantage of this to limit or outright deny your claim.

 A long-term disability lawyer will help you get the benefits you need and deserve.
 They will help you understand your insurance policy and work with you to gather all the necessary documentation and evidence necessary to support your claim.
 In addition, they will negotiate with the insurance company on your behalf to get you the best possible settlements.

-The long-term disability lawyers at Abell and Capitan Law have extensive experience fighting for the rights of those with occupational disabilities.
+The long-term disability lawyers at Capitan Law have extensive experience fighting for the rights of those with occupational disabilities.
 We will make sure that you receive the full amount of coverage that you are entitled to under your policy.

 Determining Eligibility Based on Occupation

 Long-term disability (LTD) insurance policies have varying definitions of what an occupational disability is.
 Typically, an occupational disability is defined as the inability to perform the essential duties of your own occupation due to a physical or mental impairment.

 To receive LTD benefits, you must initially prove that you are not capable of performing the material duties of your own occupation.
 The insurance company will look to compare your functional restrictions & limitations against your job description (usually reclassified as it is normally performed in the national economy) and current ability to work.